Dynamic bidirectional coupling of membrane morphology and rod organization in flexible vesicles: Acknowledgments

 \section{Acknowledgments}

 The authors thank Fabrizio Camerin and Susana Marín-Aguilar for useful discussions.
 S.v.d.H and H.R.V. thank Frieder Mugele and Mireille Claessens for kindly providing access to confocal and fluorescence microscopes.
-H.R.V. acknowledges funding from the Sector Plan from The Netherlands Organization for Scientific Research (NWO, Dutch Science Foundation).
-A.F.V.M and M.D. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. ERC-2019-ADG 884902 SoftML)
+H.R.V. acknowledges funding from the Sector Plan from The Netherlands Organization for Scientific Research (NWO, Dutch Science Foundation), and partial support from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (Grant agreement No. ERC-2024-CoG 101171050 – SynthAct3D).
+A.F.V.M and M.D. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. ERC-2019-ADG 884902 SoftML) and partial support from the European Union’s Horizon Europe research and innovation program under the grant agreement number 101203506, Marie Sklodowska-Curie Action Postdoctoral Fellowship, project IonFlowElast.